 You might be desperate to wake up, but letting the dream play out might actually make you feel better in the long run.
-Facing your fears in your dreams can lessen the terror of similar real life situations and also make future nightmares less frequent.
+Facing your fears in your dreams can lessen the terror of similar real life situations, and also make FUTURE nightmares less likely.

 Change your view of the dream, and you might even enjoy the nightmare.
 We all watch horror movies every now and then, we like the thrill.
 Watch the dream as you would a movie, detach yourself from it, you know its not real!

 Think of Stephen King (a famous lucid dreamer), I’m sure his dreams are probably darker than most, they might not even end well, but he makes something of them, books and films, so we can enjoy the terror he felt.
 Our dreams can be entertaining.